snacktavish/TreeUpdatingComparison/TreeComparison.md

 In order to make comparisons about statements that two different trees are making about the same set of taxa, we need to make sure the labels on the tree match.

 I have generated a tree file for you 'turtle_iqtree_OTT.tre' from an IQTtree excercise from a previous year of this course (http://www.iqtree.org/workshop/molevol2019), and labelled it with standardized taxon name labels.
-This was an example data set specifically chosen to be a challenging inference problem.
+This was an example data set specifically chosen to be a challenging inference problem, so there are some questions about if the inferred relationships are correct.

-You can get a comparison tree from OpenTree using the mapped names file, tutorial/data/turtle_tree_names.csv Instead of including the name and the ott id on each, tip, we will just download it with the names.
+You can get a comparison tree from OpenTree using the mapped names file, tutorial/data/turtle_tree_names.csv Instead of including the name and the ott id on each, tip, we will can download it with the names.

 ```
     $ python get_synth_subtree.py --input-file data/turtle_tree_names.csv --label-format name --output turtle_synth